What it takes Traveling Solo on Safari

-When it comes to the cost of a Solo Safari it is not the park entrance fees, the gorilla and Chimpanzee permits, it is the transportation including the fuel.
+When it comes to the cost of a Solo Safari it is not the park entrance fees, the gorilla and Chimpanzee permits, it is the transportation including the fuel that means more money

 Transportation is using a proper safari vehicle for maximum viewing of wildlife, an experienced driver – guide with experience and having no one sharing the cost of fuel.
-Presently diesel fuel runs about .80 USD plus a liter.
+Presently diesel fuel runs about 90 Cents plus a liter.

 Tips – Advice – Information for those Traveling Solo on Safari in Uganda – Rwanda